1. Be patient

 Toddlers often muddle up their pronunciation, as they are learning to coordinate almost 100 different vocal muscles.

 The sounds that they make will be similar to real words (they might say “wareesha” for “what’s that?”, for example), but you will need to pay close attention to understand.

 If you can’t catch the meaning of a word, ask them to say it again.
 They’ll will be delighted by this, as toddlers love repetition.

-4. Get her to demonstrate Ask your child to show you what she wants if you still can’t understand what she is trying to say.
+Ask your child to show you what they want if you still can’t understand what they are trying to say.

 Blowing soap bubbles can help with verbal coordination, as it uses similar muscles to forming words.